 Seed your docker registry

 Before creating a Kubernetes cluster, you need the required images in a local docker registry.
-This registry must be accessible from both the bastion machine and the AWS EC2 instances that will be created for the Kubernetes cluster.
+This registry must be accessible from both the bastion machine and the other machines that will be created for the Kubernetes cluster.

 Assuming you have downloaded